 Potential sources on the Kenai River

-In total, 932 photos were taken of RR parcels and 899 photos were taken of RL parcels with potential copper and zinc sources.
+In total, 932 photos were taken of river-right parcels and 899 photos of river-left parcels with potential copper and zinc sources.
 These photos have been imported into ESRI’s ArcMap GIS program.
 An attribute table will be created for all photos and will contain information such as parcel ID, the number of potential metal sources, and the type of potential source observed on the property.
-To date, potential sources documented included elevated, light-penetrating walkways; building roofs; impervious surfaces such as roads and parking lots; significant erosion; boat launches; bridges; and RV parks.
+To date, potential sources documented included elevated, light-penetrating walkways; building roofs; impervious surfaces such as roads and parking lots; significant bank erosion; boat launches; bridges; and RV parks.
 This is an ongoing process and the resulting shapefile will be incorporated with the data included in the mapping described below.
 Findings will be summarized in the 2020 final draft submitted to ADEC under this grant.

 Potential sources throughout the Kenai River watershed

 While these mapping efforts are ongoing, potential sources of these metals include road construction, gravel pits, stormwater discharge, stormwater treatment structure/outfall, boat launches, impervious surfaces, densely populated areas, golf courses, wastewater treatment plants, and airports.
-A shapefile has been created to visually document these sources and will be used to as a powerful mapping too to identify areas of high-concentrated potential sources of copper and zinc.
+A shapefile has been created to visually document these sources and will be used to as a powerful mapping tool to identify areas of high-concentration potential sources of copper and zinc.
 Findings will be summarized in the 2020 final draft submitted to ADEC under this grant.

 DISCUSSION